SailfishOS-for-the-fairphone-4/getting_started/README.md

 A new target and tooling version only gets released when changes are made to the sdk(which will be mentioned in the release notes for sailfishOS).
 If you are building the newest version, you can just use the latest version as mentioned below.

+**Note: ** make sure to remove the old targets before adding new ones.
 ```
 PLATFORM_SDK $